Celebrate Charles Dickens with These Curriculum Resources

-David Perdue's Charles Dickens Page is an old curiosity shop of a website filled with many resources and links to still more sources to celebrate Charles Dickens 200th birthday on 07 February and throughout 2012.
-Here are some highlights.
+David Perdue's Charles Dickens Page is an old curiosity shop of a website filled with many resources and links to still more sources to celebrate the novels and short stories of Charles Dickens.

 A color-coded Timeline shows where he lived, when the novels were serialized, when he edited the weekly magazines, what happened in history, and who was monarch.

 A novels page provides links to online print editions and their accompanying illustrations.
 A list of major characters in each novel is cross-linked to the Dickens Characters page.

 If you want to read the novels as they originally appeared in serial form, Victorian Serial Novels provides The Posthumous Papers of the Pickwick Club, Martin Chuzzlewit, Dombey and Son, David Copperfield, and Little Dorrit.
 The site indicates which chapters were grouped together so that print editions can be more easily used.

 Many of the novels have been filmed or recorded.
 Local libraries can often provide DVDs and audiotapes.
 Web-based sources of recordings are available as well.
 For example, a free dramatic reading of A Christmas Carol can be downloaded at LibroVox.
 Other Dickens works currently available or projected are listed on the site.

 Dickens filled his novels with unusual characters with equally unusual names like Sweedlepipe, Honeythunder, Bumble, Pumblechook, and M'Choakumchild.
 David Perdue's Charles Dickens Page has an alphabetical cross-linked glossary of more than 400.

 David Perdue's Charles Dickens Page can furnish information and leads to more for the following lessons.

 Beyond the Story: A Dickens of a Party